Lifetimes of singly charmed hadrons: Charmed mesons

 to express the dimension-six matrix elements \eqref{eq:HQEdim6val} and \eqref{eq:HQEdim6nonval} in terms of physical parameters.
 Values for all HQE parameters are taken from \cite{KLR2021,LenzNote:2021}.

 The dimension-seven matrix elements are parametrized, again following \cite{LenzNote:2021}, by

 with the colour-octet operators having equivalent parametrizations on replacement of $B^{P,R}_i \to \eps^{P,R}_i$.
 Since there is no available computation of these parameters in HQET, we apply the \ac{VIA}, so that $B^{P,R}_i=1$ and $\eps^{P,R}_i=0$.
-Parametrizations of the non-local matrix elements, which formally contribute but here have been absorbed into the dimension-six matrix element via the replacement \eqref{eq:FDtofD}, are available in App.
-C of \cite{LenzNote:2021}.
+Parametrizations of the non-local matrix elements, which formally contribute but here have been absorbed into the dimension-six matrix element via the replacement \eqref{eq:FDtofD}, are available in appendix C of \cite{LenzNote:2021}.
 We also apply the replacement $F_{D_q} \to f_{D_q} \sqrt{m^{ }_{D_q}}$.
-The parameter $\Lambda_q$ is of the order of QCD scale; for the numerical evaluation we use the numbers reported in \cite{LenzNote:2021}, namely
+The parameter $\Lambda_q$ is of order the QCD scale; for the numerical evaluation we use the numbers reported in \cite{LenzNote:2021}, namely